7 things to look for when comparing business lenders.

 Online lenders typically have a streamlined loan application process.
 Often, an online lender will require fewer documents than traditional bank loans.
-For larger business loan amounts, more paperwork may be required, but most small business lenders start with your recent business bank statements or sales history to determine how much your business might be eligible for.
-By simplifying the application process, these small business lenders can get you an answer faster while often reducing the number of hoops your business is required to jump through.
+For larger business loan amounts, more paperwork may be required, but most business lenders start with your recent business bank statements or sales history to determine how much your business might be eligible for.
+By simplifying the application process, these business lenders can get you an answer faster while often reducing the number of hoops your business is required to jump through.

 4. Reputation and customer reviews.

-Customer satisfaction is a helpful way to evaluate a potential small business lender.
+Customer satisfaction is a helpful way to evaluate a potential business lender.
 Look for consistent, positive customer reviews, a high rating from the Better Business Bureau, and industry awards and recognition.
-It's a good idea to seek out a small business lender that has an easy-to-find phone number and contact information.
+It's a good idea to seek out a business lender that has an easy-to-find phone number and contact information.
 It should also have a visible 'About Us' section on its website with company news and frequently asked questions.